Seyyed-Reza-Mashhadi/dbt_project_OLIST/README.md

 SELECT latitude, longitude
 FROM {{ ref('STG_geolocation') }}
 WHERE latitude < -90 OR latitude > 90 OR longitude < -180 OR longitude > 180
+LIMIT 1000  -- Cap the materialization to avoid excessive data storing in case of widespread failures
 ```

 #### Example 2: Payment consistency